Greetings! On this page we will be trying our best to continually update our community. Below will be information, resources, and updates.

 Log in and technology:

 - A few people have reported difficulty logging into google, zearn, and other applications.
 It is highly recommended you write down all your log-ins and passwords somewhere safe.
+We have also used single sign on software called CLEVER.
 Also, if you change any passwords please let the child’s teacher know so they can record it.
 Any help with online will go through the teacher first and then they will initiate help at the next level.

 - Websites and applications